Swami Nikhilanand: Biography

-In 2006, Hamilton College published a scholarly paper in its journal Insights called "Following the Swami: Diaspora, Dialogue, and the Creation of a Hindu Identity in a Queens Community", which documented Swami Nikhilanand's teaching in New York (Thomases, 2006).
+In 2006, Hamilton College published a scholarly paper in its journal Insights called "Following the Swami: Diaspora, Dialogue, and the Creation of a Hindu Identity in a Queens Community", which documented Nikhilanand's teaching in New York.

 He is also a regular, "special guest" speaker at the Hindu Students Council, and other Hindu groups such as Hindus of Greater Houston, American Telugu Association, World Hindu Council (VHP America) and to Bhutanese Hindu groups.
 He regularly speaks at special events at American Hindu temples, such as the anniversary celebration of New York Kali Mandir.